 \section{Data Annotation}

-Data annotation is a critical step in computational healthcare, involving the labeling of medical data, such as medical images, electronic health records, or genomic sequences~\cite{belle2015big}.
-By assigning informative metadata or class labels, data annotation enriches the raw dataset with a nuanced layer of human expertise and contextual understanding, providing valuable insights for healthcare education, diagnostics, and artificial intelligence applications~\cite{lee2017big,willemink2020preparing}.
-As such, data annotation is pivotal in the ongoing quest to harness the power of FM in diagnosing diseases, personalizing treatment plans, and ultimately paving the way for a more informed and efficient healthcare system~\cite{razzak2018deep}.
-However, numerous challenges in data annotation remain to be addressed, including the shortage of professional annotators and the complexity of the annotation process~\cite{dgani2018training}.
+Data annotation is a critical step in computational healthcare, involving the labeling of medical data such as medical images, electronic health records, and genomic sequences~\cite{belle2015big}.
+By assigning informative metadata or class labels, data annotation enriches the raw dataset with a nuanced layer of human expertise and contextual understanding, providing valuable insights for healthcare education, diagnostics, and AI applications~\cite{lee2017big,willemink2020preparing}.
+As such, data annotation plays a pivotal role in leveraging FMs to diagnose diseases, personalize treatments, and advance a more informed and efficient healthcare system~\cite{razzak2018deep}.
+However, numerous challenges persist in data annotation, including the shortage of professional annotators and the complexity of the annotation process~\cite{dgani2018training}.

-The scalability of FMs allows us to alleviate the labor-intensive healthcare data annotation.
-Especially, FM-based scalable annotation paradigm is developing rapidly in the medical field for the following reasons.
-First, FM core techniques such as tokenization and modality fusion ability intend to erase the boundaries of different data modalities.
-Second, vast volumes of data are accumulating rapidly, paving the path for the development of a potent \emph{world model} that comprehends more modalities as special \emph{languages}~\cite{wang2022image}.
+The scalability of FMs offers a promising solution to the labor-intensive nature of healthcare data annotation.
+The FM-based scalable annotation paradigm is developing rapidly in the medical field for the following reasons.
+First, core FM techniques such as tokenization and modality fusion intend to erase the boundaries of different data modalities.
+Second, the exponential growth of healthcare data provides an opportunity to develop a potent \emph{world model} capable of understanding modalities as special \emph{languages}~\cite{wang2022image}.

 In this section, we demonstrate that FM provides a promising avenue to simplify data annotation in healthcare.
-In the context of healthcare text annotation, large language models (LLMs) have shown potential capability on clinical language tasks including medical question answering (Section~\ref{sec:annotation-text}).
-As for medical imaging, using multi-modal FMs and image segmentation FMs promises to improve the efficiency of excessive image captioning and annotation (Section~\ref{sec:annotation-image}).
+For healthcare text annotation, large language models (LLMs) have shown potential capability on clinical language tasks, including medical question answering (Section~\ref{sec:annotation-text}).
+For medical imaging, multi-modal FMs and image segmentation FMs improve the efficiency of excessive image captioning and annotation (Section~\ref{sec:annotation-image}).